 Enjoy a day’s drive along one of Colorado’s historic scenic byways – the Los Caminos Antiguos Scenic Byway.
 This expansive byway system uncovers the wide and vast landscape of the valley floor that was once the passage into Colorado for Spanish settlers and explorers coming in from New Mexico.
 Drive through open lands, cross the Rio Grande, and take in views of the Spanish Peaks and majestic Mount Blanca.

-Because of its history, visitors will encounter some of Colorado’s oldest historic sites and towns like Colorado’s oldest town San Luis, the historic Rio Grande Scenic Railroad, Cano’s Castle in Antonito, Great Sand Dunes National Park, and Colorado’s oldest church.
+Because of its history, visitors will encounter some of Colorado’s oldest historic sites and towns.
+Visit Colorado’s oldest town, San Luis, hop onboard the historic Rio Grande Scenic Railroad, swing by Cano’s Castle in Antonito, hike the Sand Dunes National Park, and be grateful at Colorado’s oldest church.

-No matter how you choose to explore the San Luis Valley, make sure one of your stops is at the camel farm in Capulin, CO.
+No matter how you choose to explore the San Luis Valley, make sure one of your stops is at the camel farm in Capulin.